×

 What is CAD?

 CAD stands for Computer-Aided Design and is perhaps the earliest form of digitalisation in the AEC industry.
-Until the mid-20th century, architects were drawing everything by hand and CAD tools became revolutionary as they cut down the duration of each drawing production.
-CAD software like AutoCAD allow both 2D drafting and 3D modelling.
-However, they lack coordination between each drawing and within the team.
+Until the mid-20th century, architects were drawing everything by hand, and CAD tools became revolutionary as they cut down the duration of each drawing production.
+CAD software like AutoCAD allows both 2D drafting and 3D modelling.
+However, there is a lack of coordination between each drawing and within the team.

 What is BIM?

-BIM, or Building Information Modelling, is a methodology that amasses all the digital built asset data of a project in a single 3D model.
-It produces a digital representation that can be used from the first stage of conceptualization till the demolition stage.
-Through the use of BIM software, the enormous amount of information that is created in a built project is shared and managed at a multidisciplinary level.
+BIM, or Building Information Modelling, is a methodology that accumulates all the digitally built asset data of a project in a single 3D model.
+It produces a digital representation that can be used from the first stage of conceptualization until the demolition stage.
+Through the use of BIM software, the enormous amount of information created in a built project is shared and managed at a multidisciplinary level.
 Such activity also necessitates software that allows for better coordination and collaboration with all stakeholders.
 And that is exactly what Revit is.

 BIM-A A (Course Banner)-2